-Generally, a spouse’s inheritance rights will carry a greater weight before a judge than child or grandchildren’s inheritance rights.
-It is also a myth that the eldest child of a deceased person has more right to an inheritance than any of the deceased’s other children.
+A spouse’s inheritance rights usually carry greater weight in the eyes of the law than the inheritance rights of children or grandchildren.
+It is also a myth that the eldest child of a deceased person has more right to an inheritance than any other children.

 The Importance of a Will

 It is possible for a spouse and blood relatives to make a claim to a loved one’s estate not covered by a will, but it is far easier for everyone involved if the deceased has prepared a will prior to their death.

 By leaving a will, the deceased can ensure their assets and property are divided as they truly wished, with one caveat: community property rights, which we discuss below.

 The special relationship of joint ownership of property between spouses is referred to as community property.
 In some states, the claim of community property rights can supersede even declarations made within a will.